AVStreamAI/WebRTC-to-SRT-mixer/README.md

 3. Make sure FFmpeg is properly installed and in your PATH
 4. Check that ports 5173 and 8080 are not in use
 5. Allow camera access when prompted by the browser

+## License and Attribution
+This project uses FFmpeg, which is licensed under the LGPL (Lesser General Public License).
+Please review the license details at https://ffmpeg.org/legal.html for more information.

+## Author
+The author of this code is Sergey Korneyev.
+For more information, visit https://avstream.ru or you can PM me at telegram https://t.me/Kvanterbreher